 The Department of Agriculture supports both conventional and organic agriculture.
 But, for the latter to win over the former, we need everybody’s support.
-Thankfully, there are individuals, groups and organizations that support this advocacy through their lifestyle and businesses.
+Thankfully, there are individuals, groups, and organizations that support this advocacy through their lifestyle and businesses.

 One of them is Farm to Table, a restaurant located at the Iloilo Business Park in Megaworld Complex, Mandurriao, Iloilo City.

-Owned by chef Pauline and Gus Banusing, Farm to Table serves grains, vegetables and meat that are free from pesticides and preservatives.
+Owned by chef Pauline and Gus Banusing, Farm to Table serves grains, vegetables, and meat that are free from pesticides and preservatives.

-They serve salads, soups, appetizers, pizza, comfort classics, main entrees, and shakes whose ingredients were sourced from organic producers in several areas in Western Visayas such as Pavia, Leon, Barotac, Igbaras, Dumangas, Passi and Guimaras, among others.
+They serve salads, soups, appetizers, pizza, comfort classics, main entrees, and shakes whose ingredients were sourced from organic producers in several areas in Western Visayas such as Pavia, Leon, Barotac, Igbaras, Dumangas, Passi, and Guimaras, among others.

-“I have fond memories of my weekends in the farms of my father in Passi and Pavia, Iloilo.
+“I have fond memories of my weekends on the farms of my father in Passi and Pavia, Iloilo.
 There I would run after the chickens, feed the pigs, and drink juice straight from the sugarcane,” said chef Pauline.

-“Farm to Table is the fruition of my desire brought about by my childhood as I grew up loving hearty and comfort food that did not have processed ingredients, refined sugars and trans fats.
+“Farm to Table is the fruition of my desire brought about by my childhood as I grew up loving hearty and comfort food that did not have processed ingredients, refined sugars, and trans fats.
 It has been my desire to have a restaurant that uses local ingredients such as organic vegetables, meat from grass-fed cows and free-range chickens and eggs among others,” she added.

 We started with Farmer’s Bowl, a Salad full of nutrients - ripe mangoes, cucumber, organic lettuce, casuy nuts, mushrooms, red onions, jicama, carrots and rotisserie chicken with Calamansi Vinaigrette.
 I had some Calamansi Vinaigrette left so I used it as a dip for Crispy Pork Belly Slices.